 The [NOMINATIONS] are in!

-Our Legacy Members submitted [SIX] deserving non-profits for our third quarter
+Our Legacy Members submitted [FIVE] deserving non-profits for our fourth quarter

 [Charity of Choice].
 As a Mission member [YOU] get a vote to determine the winner.